demharusnam/SwiftUIDrag/README.md

 ## Author

-My name is Mansur, and at the time of publishing SwiftUIDrag, I am an undergraduate computer engineering student from Toronto, Canada.
+My name is Mansur.
+At the time of publishing SwiftUIDrag, I am an undergraduate computer engineering student from Toronto, Canada.
 I love Swift, SwiftUI, and creating software.

 If you have any questions regarding SwiftUIDrag, please feel free to contact [me](https://github.com/demharusnam).